datajerk/ctf-write-ups/fwordctf2020/blacklist/README.md

 Most of this is boilerplate except for `flagfile` and `filesize`.

 The name of the flag is given in the challenge description.
 The prepended directory is a guess (_under your "fbi" home directory_).
 It is necessary to use the full path name or `openat` will not work (trust me, I tried).  `openat` requires a `dirfd` if not absolute.
-The challenge with `dirfd` is we have to find a way to either emit `rax` or move to `rdi`.
+The challenge with `dirfd` is finding a way to emit `rax` or move it to `rdi`.
 This is not impossible (I did try to get `rax` to `rdi` and `rsi`, I think at that point it's best to just upload shellcode and use `mprotect` (other write ups used that method)).

 As for `filesize`, no idea how long the flag is.  `100` was a guess for the upper limit.